 Some recipients like to browse their inbox during their lunch breaks while others like to go for a walk.

 Some clear their inboxes after work while others prefer to curl up with a book.

 There is no ‘one size fits all’ formula for send-times.
 What there is, though, is behavioral data.

 As explained above, you can analyze this closely to determine when certain users are at their most engaged and hope that these are the times when they’ll most appreciate getting our content.

 As to my experience with PlayStation?
 I’m going to let them figure out when is the best time to send emails to me, and allow that 1 am email slide.
-I know that PlayStation is hard at work on the PS5, and everyone needs a break from time to time 🙂
+I know that PlayStation is hard at work on manufacturing enough PS5s for all, and everyone needs a break from time to time 🙂